 An American football wide receiver whose spectacular one-handed catch became a cultural moment, defining a career of breathtaking athletic brilliance.

-Odell Beckham Jr. exploded into the national consciousness not just as a player, but as a phenomenon.
-Drafted by the New York Giants, his rookie season contained a single play that transcended sports: a leaping, backwards, one-handed touchdown grab against Dallas that seemed to defy physics.
-That catch cemented OBJ as a human highlight reel, a player whose acrobatic body control and audacious confidence made every Sunday must-watch television.
-His tenure with the Giants was marked by prolific receiving numbers and a magnetic, sometimes controversial, star power.
-After trades and injuries tested his trajectory, he authored a storybook chapter with the Los Angeles Rams, contributing key plays in their playoff run and catching a touchdown in their Super Bowl LVI victory, securing the championship ring his talent always promised.
+Odell Beckham Jr. made a leaping, backwards, one-handed touchdown catch against Dallas in his rookie season with the New York Giants.
+That single play defied physics and turned him into a human highlight reel.
+His acrobatic body control and audacious confidence made every Sunday must-watch television.
+His Giants tenure featured prolific receiving numbers and a magnetic, sometimes controversial, star power.
+After trades and injuries tested his trajectory, he joined the Los Angeles Rams.
+He contributed key plays in their playoff run and caught a touchdown in Super Bowl LVI, securing the championship ring his talent promised.

 1981–1996